Texas Long Term Care Insurance Partnership, Cost and Companies

-Texas Long Term Care Planning
+Long Term Care Insurance in Texas

 A long term care plan can protect your retirement assets.
 Plus it gives you the peace of mind, knowing you can cover the cost of long term care if you need it in the future.
 Long term care insurance also protects your family from having to be caregivers.
 And it enables you to choose where you’ll receive any care needed in later years.

-The Risk Of Needing Long Term Care Services
+Probability of Needing Long Term Care

-Does Medicare Cover Long Term Care Costs?
+Does Medicare Cover Long Term Care?

 Medicare is the federal health insurance program for people over 65 and for some younger people with disabilities.
-But Medicare does not pay for most long term care services.
+But, Medicare does not pay for most long term care services.
 Specifically, Medicare does not pay for custodial care which makes up over 90% of long term care.

-The Best Age To Buy Long Term Care Insurance
+When To Buy Long Term Care Insurance

 Like most advisers, we recommend buying long term care insurance in your fifties or early sixties.
 The primary reasons for this recommendation are: